 With that said, AI is still met with confusion and, in some cases, skepticism.
 The early signs of a possible AI divide are emerging in the digital marketing space.
 Some marketers and companies are making the push towards AI-First.
 Others are not, and the typical challenges facing marketers are still prevalent:

-- 37 percent of marketers have no plans to use AI and Deep Learning in 2018, especially around the development of their content marketing strategy
+- 37 percent of marketers have no plans to use AI and Deep Learning, especially around the development of their content marketing strategy

 - 10 percent of respondents said they believe AI is all hype or lack an understanding of what AI is and what AI really does for a marketer